Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/3-introduction-to-parachain-consenus-slides.md

 - Assignment: Group up validators.

 Notes:
-Initially we'll be grouping up and assigning the validators in the active set, those are the ones that NPoS gives us.
+Initially we'll be grouping up the validators in the active set into smaller groups called backing groups.

 ---v